teslasolar/qdrant/collab/miracle/DEPLOYMENT.md

 If you want, I can:
 - Prepare a small snippet to inject `window.__API_URL__` in a static hosting scenario.
 - Create a Railway-friendly `railway-vars.env` example for storing `QDRANT_URL`/`API_KEY`.
+ - Prepare a small snippet to inject `window.__API_URL__` in a static hosting scenario.
+ - Prepare a `docker-compose.yml` (provided) to run Qdrant + backend as a single stack (useful for VPS/docker hosts).
+ - Help deploy the backend container to a VPS or cloud provider (Fly, DigitalOcean App Platform) using this `docker-compose.yml`.